nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Here is an example with steps for you to follow:

-1) To edit the name of the assignment with the first index in the assignment list to "Statistics Lab", you can simply key in `edit 1 n/Statistics Lab` in the Command Box.
+1) To edit the name of the assignment with the first index in the Assignment List to "Statistics Lab", you can simply key in `edit 1 n/Statistics Lab` in the Command Box.

 ![EditCommand1](images/EditCommand1.png)
 *Figure 12: `edit 1 n/Statistics Lab` inputted by user and location of assignment index*